I Love Walking In France

 If you prefer to set your own agenda, I share the steps I take to plan my itinerary on any long-distance walk (using the Chemin de Stevenson as a case study)

-A daily bus service (select Lot region, ligne 889) from Figeac connects Cahors with Cajarc (on the traditional Chemin de Saint-Jacques route) and with Saint-Cirq-Lapopie, Conduché, Bouziès and Vers (if you are following the Célé variante).
+Lot bus line 889 Figeac—Cahors connects Cahors with several towns on the previous stage of the Chemin de Saint-Jacques, including Figeac, and with Cajarc (on the traditional GR 65 route) and with Tour-de-Faure (Saint-Cirq-Lapopie), Conduché, Bouziès and Vers (if you are following the Célé variante).

 Les Croisières Fénelon operates le Petit Train de Cahors and river cruises to Saint-Cirq-Lapopie and the nearby wineries.
 On the Les Croisières Fénelon website, you’ll find the train timetable and further information on all river cruises.